 Constituent Services Information

-The Mayor’s Office serves as a liaison between the Cambridge community and city departments.
+The Mayor’s Office serves as a liaison between residents of Cambridge and city departments.
 For many residents, the Mayor’s Office is the first point of contact when they need assistance or have questions about city services.
-The Mayor welcomes input, feedback and suggestions about city services.
+Mayor Maher welcomes input, feedback and suggestions about city services.
 The feedback received assists the Mayor in making informed policy decisions.

 How to I pay for a parking ticket or dispute a parking ticket?

 A Parking ticket must be paid within 21 days of receiving it to avoid any additional fees.
 If you feel that the ticket was received in error, you may dispute the ticket.

 Options for paying a parking ticket: